Girasole

 Before You Go

 For any visitor prioritizing serious Italian dining in Pittsburgh, the planning timeline for Girasole should begin well in advance of the trip.
 Weeknight reservations offer a somewhat more accessible window than weekends, and the earlier in the week you can be flexible, the better your options.
-The Shadyside location makes it a natural anchor for an evening that starts with a walk through the neighborhood and ends with dinner, particularly in the warmer months when the streets between Walnut and Ellsworth are at their most active.
+The Shadyside location makes it a natural anchor for an evening in the neighborhood, particularly in the warmer months.

 City Peers